backspace/ember-try/README.md

 ##### A note on npm scenarios / "What about yarn?"

-If `yarn` is available globally on the system the `ember-try` command is run on, all npm scenarios will use `yarn` for install with the `--no-lockfile` option.
+If `yarn.lock` is present in the directory the `ember-try` command is run from, all npm scenarios will use `yarn` for install with the `--no-lockfile` option.
-If the project has a `yarn.lock`, it will be used *only* on cleanup to restore the project to a clean state.
+`yarn.lock` will be used *only* on cleanup to restore the project to a clean state.

 ###### But I use yarn, why `--no-lockfile`?

 When testing various scenarios, it's important to "float" dependencies so that the scenarios are run with the latest satisfying versions of dependencies a user of the project would get.